What is an electric hydrofoil?

 What you need to know

-Electric hydrofoils are considered vessels in Western Australia and are required to comply with all requirements applicable to vessels.
-Hydrofoils need to be registered and operators must have a Recreational Skipper's Ticket if their output is greater than 6 horsepower.
+Electric hydrofoils are considered vessels in Western Australia and are required to comply with all requirements applicable to vessels, including registration.
+Operators of hydrofoils must have a Recreational Skipper's Ticket if the output is greater than 6 horsepower.

 An exemption has been granted that exempts operators from carrying certain safety equipment as it would be impractical.